National Addiction Statistics

 Addiction is a Disease

 From the American Society of Addiction Medicine (ASAM): Addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.
 Addiction is characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.
-Like other chronic diseases, addiction often involves cycles of relapse and remission.
+Like other chronic diseases, addiction often involves cycles of reoccurrence of use and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.
+Do you need addiction treatment in Richmond?
+We're ready to help with your issues, just call us today (804) 249-1845

 According to the National Survey on Drug Use and Health (NSDUH), 19.7 million American adults (aged 12 and older) battled a Substance Use Disorder in 2017.